 - The Rehabilitation Act of 1973

-- The Employee Retirement Income Security Act (ERISA)
+- The Employee Retirement Income Security Act (or "ERISA")

-- The Worker Adjustment Retraining and Notification Act (WARN)
+- The Worker Adjustment Retraining and Notification (or "WARN") Act

 We also handle the full panoply of state and local laws that regulate the workplace.

-Our litigators defend individual and class action cases in judicial, administrative and arbitral forums.
-We have litigated cases successfully throughout the country with respect to complaints alleging wrongful discharge, breach of employment contract, misclassification of individuals as independent contractors, trade secrets, confidentiality and non-compete agreements, workplace violence, negligent hiring and retention, product and consumer boycotts, and discrimination on the basis of age, sex, race, color, religion, national origin, disability/handicap, sexual orientation, marital status, veteran status, compensation and benefits, and virtually any other matter relating to the relationship between employers and their applicants, employees and former employees.
-We also have extensive experience successfully litigating cases of libel, slander, defamation, assault and battery, false arrest, and any other matter that arises out of or relates to the employment relationship.
+Our litigators defend individual and class action cases in judicial, administrative, and arbitral forums.
+We have litigated cases successfully throughout the country with respect to complaints alleging wrongful discharge; breach of employment contract; misclassification of individuals as independent contractors; theft of trade secrets; breach of confidentiality and non-compete agreements; workplace violence; negligent hiring and retention; product and consumer boycotts; discrimination on the basis of age, sex, race, color, religion, national origin, disability/handicap, sexual orientation, marital status, veteran status, compensation and benefits; and virtually any other matter relating to the relationship between employers and their applicants, employees, and former employees.
+We also have extensive experience successfully litigating cases of libel, slander, defamation, assault and battery, false arrest, and any other issue that arises out of or relates to the employment relationship.

 All EBG offices are managed by partners who have experience with jury and non-jury trial litigation, most of whom have come to us from the Office of the U.S. Attorneys or other departments within the U.S. Justice and Labor Departments, Equal Employment Opportunity Commission (EEOC), or National Labor Relations Board, or have otherwise garnered substantial experience in litigation matters.